jesse-kaufman/portfolio-site/dev/content/projects/adhd-qol-improvements/index.md

 ## Food left in microwave reminders

-This automation ensures that food left in the microwave doesn't go unnoticed by leveraging smart home technology.
+{{< figure src="/projects/adhd-qol-improvements/food-in-microwave-notification.jpg" alt="Notification sent by Home Assistant companion app." caption="Notification sent by Home Assistant." class="right" >}}This automation ensures that food left in the microwave doesn't go unnoticed by leveraging smart home technology.
 The system operates as follows:

 1. **Detecting microwave activity:** A smart plug monitors power usage to determine when the microwave is in use.
 If power consumption exceeds a defined threshold, the system marks the microwave as **"running."**